top of page

 While the triumvirate did make some nice improvements that would aid the enjoyment of future public visitors during their tenure of some 19 months -- including building current cabins #13 - 17 (unplumbed until a later steward's upgrading) -- they also, again, immediately subdivided the land...legally lopping off the top and bottom quarters of the former 40-acre parcel among themselves.

-This action, perhaps until recently more than anything since the land became privately 'owned', served to hamstring the healing potential of the spa operation to continue serving the greater good.
+This action, perhaps until recently more than anything since the land became privately 'owned', served to hamstring the healing potential of the spa operation to continue serving a wider public.

-The A-frame house, later to be rented to large groups (front shown two pictures up), was built as Thomas's own private vacation home on the topmost carved out 10 acres.
-To this day it remains a legally separate parcel from the main 20+ acre chunk, though so far it has always been tacked on to larger piece in Springs property transfers.
+The A-frame house, in time rented to large groups (front shown two pictures up), was built as Thomas's own private vacation home on the topmost carved out 10 acres.
+To this day, it remains a legally separate parcel from the main 20+ acre chunk, though so far has always been tacked on to larger piece in Springs property transfers.

-And what's known as the Green Springs House, just outside the entrance gates, vaguely appearing as the Springs gatehouse or maybe the manager's residence, was built as another private vacation home for one of the three.
-It too became its own narrow ten acre slice of the former Springs property.
+And what's known as the Green Springs House just outside the entrance gates, vaguely appearing as the Springs gatehouse, maybe a manager's residence, was built as another private vacation home for one of the three.
+It too became its own, narrow ten acre slice of the former Springs property.

-In contrast to the A-frame parcel, it wasn't tacked back onto the rest of the Springs property in future transfers, but stayed under differing legal title.
-The massive gated wood fence built between it and the rest of the property -- and, much later, a surreal wire spanning high across the creek with a 'No Trespassing' sign weirdly dangling over the flowing waters (likely by Cap, a one-time Green Springs caretaker and perennial Karuk sweatlodge member) -- underscored the fact in no uncertain terms.
+In contrast to the A-frame parcel, it wasn't tacked back onto the rest of the Springs property in future transfers, instead staying under different legal title.
+The massive gated wood fence built between it and the rest of the property -- and, much later, a surreal wire spanning high across the creek with a 'No Trespassing' sign weirdly dangling over the flowing waters (likely by Cap, one-time Green Springs caretaker and perennial Karuk sweatlodge member) -- underscored the fact in no uncertain terms.
 In time, the house would become the longtime home of 1970's co-steward Carol Goodpasture's sister, renowned polarity massage therapist Elizabeth Wagner (crossed over in 2012).

 In the early 1980s it briefly became the leased residence of world-renowned Findhorn's co-founder, Peter Caddy.
 Having moved on from his Scotland adventure and remarried, he was interested in setting up a new kind of Findhorn, very possibly at Stewart Springs (then tenuously on the market, if at a likely prohibitively speculative price).
 It would've become a teaching and retreat center of sorts.
 His group actually held workshop conferences on the grounds.
 For reasons uncertain, the plans never panned out. see Book Excerpts

-The Stewart family's focused intent to keep the place simple, nonprofit and dedicated to affordable natural healing and rejuvenation as an altruistic public service -- a focus apparently more or less honored by the masons as long as they ran it -- faded like a rose cut from its life-giving roots the instant they (apparently) abdicated their trust by selling it to businessmen with little seeming understanding or regard for the place's extraordinary legacy.
+The Stewart family's focused intent to keep the place simple, nonprofit and dedicated to affordable natural healing and rejuvenation as a public service -- a focus apparently more or less honored by the masons for as long as they ran it -- faded like a rose cut from its life-giving roots the instant they (apparently) abdicated their trust, selling it to businessmen having little seeming understanding or regard for the place's extraordinary legacy.
 Not enough to want to assure it was continued, anyhow.

-It's likewise uncertain why the three Weed businessmen didn't make a longer go of it than their 19 month run.
-Maybe they'd snapped up the place cheap as a bargain they couldn't resist but then could never decide what to do with it in the long run.
-Not beyond making speculative improvements and enjoying the place for themselves awhile in their newly-built vacation homes before reselling, at a presumably tidy profit, once things got old and they itched to each go their own way to tackle new financial ventures.
+It's likewise uncertain why the three Weed businessmen didn't make a longer go of it than the 19 month run.
+Maybe they'd snapped up the place as a bargain they couldn't resist, then could never really decide what to do with it in the long run.
+Not beyond making speculative improvements and enjoying the place for themselves a while in their newly-built vacation homes before reselling, at a presumably tidy profit, once things got old and each itched to go their own way and tackle new financial ventures.

-They could maybe never all agree in what direction to take the place, and, lacking one mind, it finally became easiest to simply give up the one-time, by then rudderless, healing realm, as had the masons.
+They could maybe never all agree in what direction to take the place, and, lacking one mind, it finally became easiest to simply give up the now rudderless and atrophying healing enterprise, as presumably had the masons as well.

-by running a good-karma, public-friendly, break-even service...rather than going off the deep end with inappropriate diversionary trips, copping the mundane attitude of, "Well, it's our property now, so we can do with it whatever we want...wow, the possibilities!"
+by running a good-karma, public-friendly, break-even service...rather than going off the deep end with inappropriate diversionary trips, copping the mundane attitude of, "Well, it's our property now; we can do with it whatever we want...wow, the possibilities!"

-In any event, on the subtle plane, again, such divisive parceling out of the original retreat parcel might've been seen as seriously handicapping the spirit of the land and oneness of operation so long provided by the Stewarts for any more holistic enjoyment of the realm by your more psychically attuned, awakened or sensitive sojourner.
+In any event, as said, on the subtle plane such divisive parceling out of the original retreat parcel might've been seen as seriously handicapping the spirit of the land and the oneness of operation long provided by the Stewarts for any more holistic enjoyment of the realm by your more psychically attuned, awakened and sensitive sojourner.

-It's fairly safe to assume that they had as a whole never been keen on running any quaint health-minded bathhouse.
-It's more likely they'd hoped to get the place to pay for itself by becoming more of a rustic resort than any mineral spa retreat per se, lodging becoming the central attraction through their building five hillside rental cabins.
+It's fairly safe to assume that they, as a whole, were never keen on running any quaint health-minded bathhouse.
+It's more likely they'd hoped to get the place to pay for itself by maybe becoming more of a rustic resort than any mineral spa retreat per se, lodging becoming the central attraction through building five hillside rental cabins.

-Maybe one or more had come to feel a bit guilty for breaking up the tea set, as it were, though, remembering that the place had long been a historic operation and thinking it maybe deserved to be kept going somehow by parties that could actually get into running a rural healing spa retreat as had the founding family for 78 years.
+But maybe one or more had come to feel a bit guilty for breaking up the tea set, as it were, remembering how the place had long been a historic operation and thinking it deserved to be kept going somehow by parties that could actually get into running a rural healing spa retreat like its founding family had done for 78 years.

-Did the triumvirate -- or the various other legal stewards following them -- perhaps consider the Stewarts fools for never having exploited such prime property for financial gain?
+Did the triumvirate -- or various other legal stewards following them -- perhaps consider the Stewarts fools for never having exploited such prime property for financial gain?
 Possibly.
-That, or assumed -- as did a swath of uninformed public over time -- that they were only bumbling operators with no head for business and so never made the place any more of a viable concern, when in fact (as noted elsewhere), Henry Stewart was already a successful businessman from several related ventures before he ever purchased the land.
+That, or assumed -- as did a swath of uninformed public over time -- that they were simply bumbling operators with no head for business and so could never make the place more of a going concern, when in fact, as noted, Henry Stewart was already a successful businessman from several related ventures when purchasing the land.

-He had no doubt started the Springs retreat as something of a relaxing, feel-good semi-retirement gig while enabling living closer to nature again after moving uphill from his property in Edgewood...a way of giving back after all his good fortune.
-And, in the process, perhaps acknowledging and honoring the earth wisdom and land reverence of the native culture whose members decades earlier had possibly saved his life at the springs.
-His daughter and her husband appeared to hold the same attitude of gratitude, wanting to share the healing gift of the land with the wider public.
-They'd likewise dedicated themselves to serving an ailing humanity by offering a simple, nourishing retreat in a quiet, unassuming manner, amid the restorative quietude of nature's rare healing attributes.
+He had no doubt started the Springs retreat as a relaxing, feel-good semi-retirement gig that enabled his living closer to nature again once moving uphill from Edgewood...a way of giving back after all his good fortune.
+And, in the process, perhaps acknowledge and honor the earth wisdom and land reverence of the native culture whose members decades earlier had there possibly saved his life.
+His daughter and her husband appeared to hold the same attitude of gratitude, wanting to share the healing gift of the land with all.
+They'd likewise dedicate themselves to serving ailing humanity by offering a simple, nourishing retreat in a quiet, unassuming manner amid the restorative quietude of nature's healing elements.

-Again, maybe over time the Sacramento Scottish Rite masons had come to feel overburdened being saddled with such a remote operation started by the fellow mason of Scottish descent (Hoot, mon).
-Possibly it had become something of a white elephant, sapping the lodge's energy, focus and funds...and, again, they wanted to be shut of it after the latest caretakers/operators burned out seaonally living at the remote location and no new recruits could be found (or maybe even sought).
+Again, maybe over time the Sacramento Scottish Rite masons had come to feel overburdened for being saddled with such a remote operation started by a fellow mason of Scottish descent (Hoot, mon).
+Possibly it had become something of a white elephant, sapping the lodge's energy, focus and funds...and they just wanted to be shut of it after the latest caretakers/operators burned out seasonally living at the remote location and no new recruits could be found (or maybe even sought).

-Possibly the masonic members who had reportedly made the solemn promise to Katy Stewart had by then died or retired...and the current heads didn't seem to feel the same solemn duty to continue honoring the sacred trust given the lodge.
+Possibly the masonic members who had reportedly made a binding promise to Katy Stewart by then had died or retired...and the current heads didn't seem to feel the same duty to continue honoring the trust given the lodge.

-That, or, for all anybody knows, maybe she'd simply told them to just do the best they could for as long as they could, crossing her fingers and hoping for the best, that it might thus remain locked, in perpetuity, into offering a healing-service retreat for humanity.
+That, or, for all anybody knows, maybe she had simply told them to just do the best they could for as long as they could, crossing her fingers and hoping for the best, that it might thus remain locked in perpetuity into offering humanity a genuine, affordable healing spa retreat.

-One wonders if she or her British-American husband ever considered making the place a legal nonprofit service operation -- or at least encouraged the incoming masons to pursue such a change -- in order to lock its high-minded operation into permanent protection, guaranteeing the healing realm would thus forever remain dedicated to serving humankind and never be diverted for any other use.
-But maybe she'd thought such a legal move unnecessary.
-It was an age when one's word was their sacred bond; there was no need to pay some high-priced lawyer for a convoluted paper chase...one that would've likely required spelling out in exacting, restrictive terms how to run what had always been a super relaxed down-home operation.
+One perhaps wonders if she or her British-American husband ever considered making the place a legal nonprofit service operation -- or encouraged the incoming masons to pursue such a change -- in order to lock its high-minded operation into permanent protection, guaranteeing the realm would remain dedicated to serving humankind and never get diverted for other use.
+But maybe, if so, she'd thought making such a legal move unnecessary; after all, it was an age when one's word was their sacred bond.
+And possibly there was felt no need to pay some high-priced lawyer for a convoluted paper chase...one that would've likely required spelling out in exacting, restrictive terms how to run what had always been a rare gem: a super relaxed, down-home, rustic operation locked into the joy of service.

-Or, again, being practical businessmen, maybe they'd all simply agreed beforehand to flip it after a certain time and so were all too willing to part with it to the first comer down the pike plunking down cash on the barrel head.
-One will always wonder.
+Or, again, being practical businessmen, maybe they'd simply agreed beforehand to flip it after a certain time and were all too willing to part with it to the first comer down the pike plunking down cash on the barrel head.
+One might always wonder.

-In any event, as fate would have it, they transferred the place to a party that, to date, has come the closest to honoring the land and resurrecting its original love-of-service spirit and focus on fostering the well being of every visitor who might stumble onto the place.
+In any event, as fate would have it, they transferred the place to a party that, to date, came the closest to honoring the land and resurrecting its original love-of-service spirit and focus on fostering the well being of any visitor chancing to discover the place.

 The Grand Goodpasture Era